Close Menu

 Exhibits trace Vonnegut’s life from his Indianapolis childhood through his wartime experiences and literary career.
 You can pound keys on a replica typewriter, explore his anti-censorship battles, and see the actual Purple Heart he never bragged about.
 The space recreates elements of his writing environment, giving visitors insight into his creative process.

 Beyond static displays, the KVML functions as an active cultural center with regular events, readings, and educational programs.
-The museum sponsors an annual “Night of Vonnegut” celebration, banned books events (banned books events (reflecting the author’s strong stance against censorship), and writing workshops), and writing workshops inspired by his techniques.
+The museum sponsors an annual “Night of Vonnegut” celebration, banned books events (reflecting the author’s strong stance against censorship), and writing workshops inspired by his techniques.

 For dedicated fans, the research library contains rare editions, scholarly works, and archival materials available by appointment.
 This resource serves both casual fans and academic researchers exploring Vonnegut’s literary contributions.

-Admission remains affordable ($12 for adults, with discounts for students, seniors, and military), making the experience accessible to a wide audience.
-The museum operates Tuesday through Sunday, with extended hours on weekends.
+Admission remains affordable ($8 for adults, with discounts for seniors, military, and students), making the experience accessible to a wide audience.
+The first Monday of each month is KVML’s Goodbye Blue Monday celebration with free admission to all.
+The museum operates from Wednesday through Monday.

 The Vonnegut Architectural Legacy in Indianapolis